-Although, getting an SSL certificate is compulsory for the all the websites.
+Although, getting an SSL certificate is compulsory for all websites.
 But If you are planning to get your Website on WordPress then Go for the standard or the pro SSL certificates.
-The SSL certificates make sure that your passwords and database is secure.
-And even for getting an SSL you have the advantage of having the penalty from the SSL providers.
-You can also use the free SSL certificate from the Cloudflare which is almost as safe as the paid ones but with the paid ones you have the advantage of getting the penalty from the SSL certificate providers.
+The SSL certificates make sure that your passwords and database are secure.
+And even for getting an SSL, you have the advantage of having the penalty from the SSL providers.
+You can also use the free SSL certificate from Cloudflare which is almost as safe as the paid ones but with the paid ones you have the advantage of getting the penalty from the SSL certificate providers.

 Always Backup your Website:

-Having a backup of your website is really a good thing in all the situations.
-Being Blogger or WordPress, you must be knowing that WordPress website updated often.
-And taking the backup of your whole websites can be risk-free.
+Having a backup of your website is really a good thing in all situations.
+Being Blogger or WordPress, you must be knowing that WordPress websites are updated often.
+And taking the backup of your whole website can be risk-free.
 You can either backup your website using the cPanel or using any of the Plugins.

-There are plenty of Free plugins as well as paid plugins which can help you to backup your website on the weekly or daily basis.
-Some of the plugins which I will recommend are Backup Buddy, Updraft plus and Ready!backup.
-You can use them according to your requirement.
+There are plenty of free plugins as well as paid plugins that can help you to backup your website on a weekly or daily basis.
+Some of the plugins which I will recommend are Backup Buddy, Updraft Plus, and Ready!backup.
+You can use them according to your requirements.

 Do not use Wp-Admin as the login page

 When it comes to how secure is WordPress then this is the first thing that every WordPress user does.
 By default login page for the WordPress dashboard is Wp-Admin, so while installing you can change the name of the login page.
 Make sure that the name of the login page must not be your name or the name of the website, choose an alternate name.